Yaxin9Luo/Yaxin9Luo.github.io/_pages/cv.md

 * 2023: Research Assistant
   * Collabrate with Xia Men University in weakly supervised referring expression comphrehension.
 * 2024: Research Assistant
-  * Collabrate with IDEA research institute in efficient scale up MLLM from depth and width(MOE).
+  * Collabrate with Xia Men University in efficient scale up MLLM from depth.

 Other Skills
 ======
-* Good skills in HPC training(Slurm), DeepSpeed and some theoretical knowledge in Distributed Computing(like how to calculate how many memory needed for training a LLM)
+* Good practical skills in HPC training(Slurm), DeepSpeed for LLMs and some theoretical knowledge in Distributed Computing
 * 3 Course Projects in Embedded System Programming and Circuits
 * Signal Processing
 * Knowledge in Acoustics